Kelvin Torve

-Kelvin Curtis Torve (born January 10, 1960) is a former Major League Baseball and Nippon Professional Baseball First baseman, and current head coach of the American Legion Baseball Post 22 Hardhats in Rapid City, South Dakota.
+Kelvin Curtis Torve (born January 10, 1960) is an American former Major League Baseball and Nippon Professional Baseball First baseman, and current head coach of the American Legion Baseball Post 22 Hardhats in Rapid City, South Dakota.
 Torve batted left and threw right.

 Minor leagues

 Torve was drafted by the San Francisco Giants in the second round of the 1981 Major League Baseball draft.
 Over four seasons in the Giants' farm system, Torve batted .284 with 36 home runs and 227 runs batted in.
 On April 9, he was traded to the Baltimore Orioles for minor league pitcher Tommy Alexander.
 He batted .262 with 28 home runs and 150 RBIs over three seasons in the Orioles' farm system.

 Minnesota Twins

 After the season, Torve signed as a Free agent with the Minnesota Twins.
 He spent most of the season in triple A with the Portland Beavers, but came up to Minnesota in late June.
 He hit the only major league home run of his career on June 27 off the California Angels' Stew Cliburn.
 His only other RBI came on July 5 to blow a save for Hall of Fame closer Lee Smith.
 He went 3-for-16 in his one month stint with the Twins before returning to triple A in late July.
 He spent the entire season in Portland, where he batted .291 with eight home runs and 62 RBIs.